 The UATC brings together expertise on prevention, protection, rehabilitation, documentation, accountability, advocacy, and movement strengthening, providing comprehensive coverage consistent with a holistic theory of change.
 Our theory of change contributes to the eradication of torture and other ill-treatment worldwide.
 It does this by strengthening a coordinated global support system for the anti-torture movement.
 This reflects the need for sustained, aligned action across multiple pillars.
 Since its formation in 2023, the UATC has built a network of members and partners across 123 countries, strengthening our ability to deliver impact through close collaboration with trusted and expert partners.

-Through our United Front, we address police violence as torture and other ill-treatment, especially during protests, and drive reform by developing standards and tools, supporting advocacy and litigation, and securing stronger international protections and accountability.
-Watch our interview with EU Special Representative for Human Rights Olof Skoog.
+Through our United Front, we address torture and other ill-treatment in protests and drive reform by developing standards and tools, supporting advocacy and litigation, and securing stronger international protections and accountability.
+Watch our interview with former EU Special Representative for Human Rights Olof Skoog.